Martenfur/FmodForFoxes/README.md

 ## License and legal stuffs

-This library is licensed under MPL 2.0, so you can use it and its code in any shenanigans you want.
+This library is licensed under MIT, so you can use it and its code in any shenanigans you want.
 Free games, commercial games, anything - no payment or royalties required.
 Just leave a credit. ; - )